youngbryanyu/simple-app-config/README.md

 ```

 ### --env-names
 The `--env-names` command line argument can be used to specify custom environment names that your application uses for different environments (e.g. alpha, beta, etc).
 This will override the environment set by the `ENV_NAMES` environment variable.
 If you specify custom environment names, your  `.env` files must follow the following naming convention of `.env.<custom-environment-name>`, and your config files must follow the naming convention of `<custom-environment-name>.json`.
+Environment names are non-case-sensitive, so `DEVELOPMENT` and `development` are treated as the same environment.
 ```bash
 node dist/index.js --env-names='alpha,beta,gamma,prod'
 ```